-Enjoy the great outdoors by day, get cozy in front of the fireplace by night.
+Enjoy the great outdoors by day, and get cozy in front of the fireplace by night.
 Fifth wheels often offer enough luxury amenities that you can forget you’re camping.
-Many fifth wheels are in a price class that makes them more likely to include higher quality winter features.
+Many fifth wheels are in a price class which makes them more likely to include higher-quality winter features.
 The basement space in the front offers additional insulation in the living space above it.
-The fifth wheel hitch style gives maneuverability and increased safety on winter roads.
+The fifth-wheel hitch style gives maneuverability and increased safety on winter roads.

-However, the high ceilings on fifth wheels mean a lot of space that needs to be heated.
-Since campground availability is reduced in the winter, finding 50 amp hook-ups and big-rig friendly sites can be even more challenging.
+However, the high ceilings on fifth wheels equal a lot of space that needs to be heated.
+Since campground availability is reduced in the winter, finding 50-amp hook-ups and big-rig-friendly sites can be even more challenging.